churchianity/miniminify/README.md

 	total time:  0.000528 seconds
 ```

-More test cases, better speed, and better size reduction to come.
+More test cases for robustness, better speed, and better size reduction to come.